ThomasMyrseth/sentiment-analysis/task.md

 • A Jupyter Notebook (or similar) with your analysis, code, and results.
 • A short write-up explaining your approach, challenges, and key takeaways.
 • If applicable, showcase how your LLM approach compares to traditional methods.

+## Guidelines
+• Your project should be a proof of concept (PoC) rather than a perfect end-to-end solution.
+• Focus on the process, insights, and reasoning rather than just the final model.
+• Visualize your findings and discuss challenges, pitfalls, and potential improvements.
+• Treat it as an opportunity to showcase your thinking, creativity, and problem-solving skills.